-When using a connectorized version of the product (as compared to the version with an integrated antenna), the conducted transmit power may need to be reduced to ensure the regulatory limit on transmitter EIRP is not exceeded.
+When using an external connectorized antenna (as compared to the integrated antenna in the Conectorized+Integrated platform variant), the conducted transmit power may need to be reduced to ensure the regulatory limit on transmitter EIRP is not exceeded.
 The installer must have an understanding of how to compute the effective antenna gain from the actual antenna gain and the feeder cable losses.

-The range of permissible values for maximum antenna gain and feeder cable losses are included in this user guide together with a sample calculation.
+The ranges of permissible values for maximum antenna gain and feeder cable losses are included in this user guide together with a sample calculation.
 The product GUI automatically applies the correct conducted power limit to ensure that it is not possible for the installation to exceed the EIRP limit, when the appropriate values for antenna gain and feeder cable losses are entered into the GUI.